ibrotzky/visabot/README.md

-# Canadabot  - By The VanHack Visa Bot Team
+# CanadaBot  - By The VanHack Visa Bot Team

 This is an Open Source Immigration Chatbot to help talent relocate.